Michigan history is steeped in mystery. These are a few of the Great Lakes State's most legendary tales.

 Old Presque Isle Lighthouse was active in the mid 1800s, helping steer ships to and from Presque Isle Harbor.

-Mythology says that the last lightkeeper’s specter still resides inside.
+Mythology says that the last lightkeeper’s specter still resides within.

 The Ghost of Elias Friske at Hell’s Bridge is a Rockford legend that has endured through the years.